Jamaican Language - Patois

 Meet us at the corner shop on a Sunday evening and you’ll hear lavish stories of years gone by, spoken in the rhythmic sing-song of our native tongue, patois.

 Fret not if you see two Jamaicans in dialogue – loud and animated with hands flying all around.
 Chances are, it is not a disagreement, though so it would seem to be.
 Jamaican ‘patois’ is expressed as much through gesture and drama as tone and rhythm.
 It is the way a very passionate people share ideas and feelings.
 So much more than a means of communication, the language emerged as the expression of a unique and proud people.

 Patois emerged from the languages of those who came to the island.
-Centuries later what we have is a colourful lingo spoken by a people with a gift for vivid imagery, ridicule and irony, down-to-earth humour and bawdy cuss-words.
+Centuries later what we have is a colorful lingo spoken by a people with a gift for vivid imagery, ridicule and irony, down-to-earth humor and bawdy cuss-words.
 A creative intermingling of words which primarily have their roots in the English, French and the African tongues.

 Patois can be simple to understand if you take the time to listen.
 The words often come fast when the speaker is excited, but once you have a general conversation going, the words come much slower and are simpler to grasp.